 Study of meditation and mysticism in Christian, Jewish, Muslim, Hindu, and Buddhist traditions, focusing on personal religious experiences rather than doctrine or ethics.

-Religion in America
+Religion in America (same as HIS 315)

 Historical study of the development of American religious denominations, plus religious themes and controversies in American culture.